axieinfinity/ronin-documentation/docs/basics/white-paper.md

 validator in the future.
 Their status is set to **In jail**.
 * The validator gets slashed the minimum staking amount of self-delegated RON.
-* The validator doesn't earn commission and staking rewards while in jail.
+* The validator doesn't earn commission and the staking reward while in jail.

 ### Unavailability validator
 The performance of Ronin relies on the ability of everyone in the